vikram7/rails-api-and-highcharts-tutorial/README.md

 [Highcharts](02-highcharts.md)

 ##Part 3 - Making a Rails API
 This section will explain how to create a simple Rails API with the Rails API gem and ActiveModel Serializers.
+It will review the basics of creating models, controllers and migrations but in the context of a namespaced API.

 [Making a Rails API](03-rails-api.md)